Phenix-Pitts/Projects/WA_EV_POP_2023/SQL_CODE.md

-## What is the total number of vehickes under each make?
+## What is the total number of vehicles under each make?

-''SELECT
+'SELECT
 	make AS 'Vehicle Make',
     COUNT(make) AS 'Vehicle Count'
 FROM
 	ev_population_wa
 GROUP BY
-	make;''
+	make;'